Sourav1429/Solved_coding_question_DSA/README.md

 Help Groot in finding the maximum value of A[i] % A[j] for some i, j.

 141) array_partition.java: Given an integer array nums of 2n integers, group these integers into n pairs (a1, b1), (a2, b2), ..., (an, bn) such that the sum of min(ai, bi) for all i is maximized.
 Return the maximized sum.
+142) heaters.cpp : Winter is coming!
+During the contest, your first job is to design a standard heater with a fixed warm radius to warm all the houses.
+Every house can be warmed, as long as the house is within the heater's warm radius range.
+Given the positions of houses and heaters on a horizontal line, return the minimum radius standard of heaters so that those heaters could cover all houses.
+Notice that all the heaters follow your radius standard, and the warm radius will the same.